 Coffee, cigarettes, snack food and booze might feel like they make life more manageable.
 But when we seek comfort and connection through humble, everyday habits, we can end up somewhere we don’t expect.

 Dial in to an intimate conversation with young women as they reflect on their own experiences and decisions.

 Addiction scientist, Professor Keith Humphreys, characterises contemporary life as taking place in a“substance saturated world” in which industrial forms of production have vastly increased the possibility for indulging in harmful behaviours and the availability of addictive substances.
 At the same time, this industrialisation has led to a dramatic re-making of the means by which we feel connected and how we participate in society; creating new possibilities and hopes for the future alongside new forms of anxiety, isolation and deprivation.

 Short Periods of Structured Nothingness is part documentary and part overheard conversation.
-Visitors to HOOKED are invited to listen to these conversations via a phone handset in the gallery and share their own reflections on the questions raised with the documentary subjects.
+Visitors to the exhbition are invited to listen to these conversations via a phone handset in the gallery and share their own reflections on the questions raised with the documentary subjects.

 Thanks to the participants who made this work possible, working as: Amelia, Batman, Bella, Beyoncé, Ivy Green, Krystal Jenkins, Sabrina and Vanessa.